 "Dream Goat!": On a field trip to see Dimmsdale's mascot, Chompy the Goat, an accident makes Timmy out to be a hero while Vicky is accused of kidnapping Chompy (when Chompy was actually wished away by Timmy after seeing how unhappy he was), and things get complicated when Timmy begins wishing for horrible things in his sleep out of guilt over not telling the truth.

 "The Same Game": After losing his ball to Depraved Dentist Dr. Bender (voiced by Gilbert Gottfried), Timmy (rather than wish for another ball) wishes everyone were the same, turning everyone into gray blobs and causing all the fairies of the world to return to Fairy World.

-Tropes associate with season one.
+Tropes associated with season one:

 Missing Episode: The Oh Yeah cartoons, except for one, were repackaged as three shorts episode, as there were so few episodes in season one.
 Around season four, they stopped airing these repackaged episodes when there were considerably more episodes that had been made.

 The Other Darrin: For the repackaged Oh Yeah cartoons, Tara Strong redub Timmy's original voice actor, Mary Kay Bergman (who committed suicide before the show became a regular series).
 The DVDs of Fairly Oddparents do have the original "Oh, Yeah!" cartoon shorts in which Mary Kay Bergman voices Timmy Turner rather than Tara Strong.